 General Motors regained the #1 sales leadership spot, wrestling it away from Toyota, which was #1 in 2021.
 Ford F-Series trucks retained the title of #1 truck in America for 46 straight years and the #1 selling vehicle overall for 41 straight years.

-Here are your winners and losers by brand for the full year of 2022 and how the numbers fared versus the year of 2021:
+Here are your winners and losers by brand for the full year of 2022 and how the numbers fared compared to 2021:

 Brand